aigidjp/opendata_kanagawa_pointcloud/README.md

 The datasets are available at `s3://kanagawa-pointcloud` bucket.

-The object key consists of year (with sequence number), acquisition method, data type, zone number and grid codes.
+The object key consists of year (with sequence number), acquisition method, data type, data format, zone number and grid codes.

 - YEAR
   - year of data acquisition